kevinbai0/tscgen/packages/framework/README.md

 // <projectDir>/errorResponse.ts

-// this file is a Static Export File (it generates a `errorResponse.ts` file in
+// this file is a Single Export File (it generates a `errorResponse.ts` file in
 // outDir by calculating the output of this file) import tscgen from 'tscgen';
 import { register } from 'tscgen-framework';